- 1 Introducing Stanford University

 If you live outside the U.S., you may still be contacted for an interview depending on where you live.
-Stanford operates the interview program in 51 domestic locations and 41 international locations, which you can find listed here.
+Stanford operates the interview program in 51 domestic locations and 41 international locations.

 Please remember to be honest in every aspect of your application; if you lie, your application may be rescinded.
 Usually, a college will offer an otherwise attractive student the opportunity to explain themselves if they have done something wrong.
 That opportunity is not afforded to those who attempt to mislead the admissions committee.

 If you ever need to correct or update your application for any reason, do not resubmit your application.
 Instead, you may email the materials directly to the admissions office.